AmanDhillonCS/Resume/README.md

 # How to Host Your Resume on Github Pages
-This readme file is document with set of guidelines for hosting your resume or documents on Github.
+This readme file is contains guidelines for hosting your resume or documents on Github.
 We will use Markdown and Dillinger as text editor.
 We will also use a custom Jekyll theme provided by Github.

-## Description of Intended Audience
+## Intended Audience
-These instructions are inteded for any person with little to no experience in Github or Markdown, who wants to upload thier resume on Github using Markdown.
-#### Audience: Technical background:
-- No expereince in Dillinger
-- No experience in Github
-- No experience with Jekyll

-__Venue :__  README file within Github Pages
-__Purpose :__ Write a resume using Markdown, Format the resume with a Jekyll theme, and host resume (for free) on GitHub Pages.
-__Additional Purpose :__ Increase experience and confidence in technical writing tools: Markdown, Jekyll and GitHub Pages __Desired Reaction :__ Learned how to host docutments using Dillinger and Jekyll theme __Vocabulary :__ Clear
-__Tone :__ Objective and Polite
-__Consideration :__ Audience and Word Count
+A person with technical background who wants to learn Markdown and Github.
 ## Prerequsites
-Must have a some knowlege about computer and how to use websites or person who wants to learn Markdown and Github in general with technical background.
-A sample resume that you want to upload.
+A sample resume that you want to upload.Working Internet Connection is a must for using Dillinger.
 ## Instructions
 ___
 ### Github